DrakirL/DrakirL.github.io/p10/class/sorcerer.md

 OR...
 After you expend a Spell Slot, you can spend a number of Mana Points equal to its Rank to regain it. <br>
 OR...
 Maybe you should only be able to spend remaining Mana Points to regain Spell Slots as you take a Rest? <br>
 <br>
-No Spell Slot regained this way may be of a Rank higher than 5. <br>
+No Spell Slot regained this way may be of a Rank higher than half your Level (minimum of 1). <br>
 You regain any spent Mana Points after you finish a Rest.

 ### Level 1: Sorcerer Subclass